OpenMarket – May 31, 2021

-This is a landmark change for the A2P SMS messaging industry.
+This will be a landmark change for the A2P SMS messaging industry.
 Every US business that has relied on shared US short codes and long codes to communicate with their audiences could be affected.

 So here’s an update – including everything we’re able to share – based on our ongoing conversations with all the major US carriers.